- Military Basics

-- Emergency family assistance — Services can promote short- and long-term recovery and the return to a stable environment after an emergency.
+- Emergency family assistance — Services promote preparation, planning, short- and long-term recovery and the return to a stable environment after an emergency.

-- Domestic abuse prevention and response services — Education, support services and treatment can help promote healthy and safe intimate relationships, reduce the occurrence of domestic abuse and address domestic abuse when it occurs.
+- Domestic abuse prevention and response services — Education and support services promote healthy and safe intimate relationships, reduce the occurrence of domestic abuse and address domestic abuse when it occurs.

-- Child abuse prevention and response services — Services can help promote positive parent-child relationships, prevent child abuse and address abuse when it occurs.
+- Child abuse prevention and response services — Services promote positive parent-child relationships, help prevent child abuse and address abuse when it occurs.

-- Exceptional Family Member Program support — For families who have special medical and/or educational needs related to the Exceptional Family Member Program enrollment and/or assignment coordination process, non-clinical case management and relocation support.
+- Exceptional Family Member Program support — Services support families who have special medical and/or educational needs related to the Exceptional Family Member Program including assistance with enrollment and/or assignment coordination, non-clinical case management and relocation support.

-- Transition assistance — Services can prepare separating service members and their families to re-enter civilian life.
+- Transition assistance — Services prepare separating service members and their families to re-enter civilian life.

 - Information and referral — Provides a full range of support services, information, tools and resources available within the Military Family Readiness System to meet identified needs.

-- MWR — Provides other resources within the military that contribute to the readiness and resilience of the force.
+- MWR — Provides other resources that contribute to the readiness and resilience of the force.
 MWR’s quality of life programming gives service members and families the opportunity to relax, recharge and have fun during their downtime.